 Ability to understand, integrate and summarize scientific literature.

-Ability to manage high-level volunteers with clinical and research backgrounds.
+Ability to manage high-level international volunteers with clinical and research backgrounds.

 Must be able to travel overnight approx. 25% of the time.